 - Access to the Fruit & Veg Month competitions

-You can still download the 2014, 2015 and 2016 Teacher’s Booklets, which include curriculum materials based around healthy eating.
-You can also continue to access the 2017 Fruit & Veg Month interactive whiteboard materials.
+You can still download the 2014, 2015 2016 and 2017 Teacher’s Booklets, which include curriculum materials based around healthy eating.
+You can also continue to access the 2016 and 2017 Fruit & Veg Month interactive whiteboard materials.

 Fruit & Veg Month vs Fresh for Kids Canteen Campaign